-Presuming your grading policy for the assignment has been set to manually post grades, once your grades have been entered, you are ready to post them to your students.
-See the Canvas Guide “How do I post grades for an assignment in the New Gradebook?” or “How do I hide or post assignment grades in SpeedGrader?” for instructions.
+When you are ready to post your grades, see the Canvas Guide “How do I post grades for an assignment in the New Gradebook?” or “How do I hide or post assignment grades in SpeedGrader?” for instructions.

 If you have already posted grades but want to hide them again, see the Canvas Guide “How do I hide grades that were previously posted in the Gradebook?”

 When posting grades, you have the option of posting grades for everyone or posting grades only for students who have grades.
 The red dot shows the number of grades that are currently hidden.

 If you post grades to everyone, all future grades will be posted automatically.
 However, if you choose to post grades only to students with graded submissions and you then go back and grade additional submissions for other students, you have to post those grades separately.
 Grades will not automatically post for any submissions turned in after you graded the first set.
 This also applies if you let students revise and resubmit.

-If you have graded a submission for a student and not posted that grade, there will be a “hidden” visibility icon () next to the student’s total grade at the far right of the gradebook.
+If you have graded a submission for a student and not posted that grade, there will be a visibility icon () next to the student’s total grade at the far right of the gradebook.
 If you click on the icon it will say “This grade differs from the student’s view of the grade because some assignment grades are not yet posted.”
-To post those grades, look for the orange “graded but hidden” visibility icon () in the top row of your gradebook and release grades for that assignment.
+To post those grades, look for the visibility icon in the top row of your gradebook and release grades for everyone for that assignment.